Chronology of World History

 June 24

-• Battle of Beaver Dam-British and Indian forces defeat US forces.
+• Battle of Beaver Dam: British and Indian forces defeat US forces.
 [1]

 July 9

-• At Trachenberg palace in Silesia, over four days, a meeting is held including Prince Karl Johan, King Friedrich Wilhelm III of Prussia, tsar Alexander of Russia, and diplomats from Austria and England.
+• At Trachenberg palace in Silesia, over four days, a meeting is held including Swedish Prince Karl Johan, King Friedrich Wilhelm III of Prussia, Tsar Alexander of Russia, and diplomats from Austria and England.
 They make plans for action against Napoleon in the autumn.
 The Trachenberg Plan is created, in which the three main armies would form a semi-circle to converge on Napoleon.
 Prince Karl Johan is given command of the Northern Army of 160,000 men with 30,000 Swedish soldiers.
 [7]

 July 31